tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the possibility of version rollback should be a significant consideration in any major design change.

+####  Cookie

+%%% Cookie Extension
+       struct {
+           opaque cookie<0..255>;
+       } CookieEntry;

+       struct {
+           select (role) {
+               case client:
+                   CookieEntry cookies<2..2^16-1>;

+               case server:
+                   uint32 cookie_lifetime_hint;
+                   CookieEntry cookie;
+           }
+       } Cookie;

+Cookies serve two primary purposes:

+- Allowing the server to force the client to demonstrate reachability at their apparent network address (thus providing a measure of DoS protection).
+This is primarily useful for non-connection-oriented transports.

+- Allowing the to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.

+The client MUST provide a Cookie extension in every ClientHello it sends.
+If no cookies are available, the extension MUST be empty (i.e., contain no cookies).
+The client MAY cache cookies from previous connections and use them with a future connection.
+If the client does not send a Cookie extension, the server MUST close the connection with a fatal "missing_extension" alert (see {{mti-extensions}}).
+If possible, clients SHOULD bucket cookies by their local IP address and only send the most recent cookie delivered to that IP address.
+Clients which are not able to do so SHOULD send only the most recent cookie.

+A server which wants to implant a cookie on the client responds with a non-empty Cookie extension.
+The lifetime_hint indicates the lifetime in seconds as a 32-bit unsigned integer in network byte order from the time the cookie was issued.
+A value of 0 indicates that the cookie SHALL only be used for this connection.

+Note: Because Cookies are transmitted in the clear, if a single cookie is used over multiple connections, it can be used by passive observers to link multiple connections.

 ####  Signature Algorithms

 The client uses the "signature_algorithms" extension to indicate to the server